climatescope/climatescope.org/app/_en_country/senegal.md

 ###Score summary

-Senegal scored 1.09 in Climatescope 2016, placing it 38<sup>th</sup> on the list of countries overall, down two places compared with 2015.
-Its best performance was on Low-Carbon Business & Clean Energy Value Chains Parameter III.
+Senegal saw a dramatic improvement in its performance in Climatescope 2017.
+The country scored 1.68, ranking it 11th worldwide, a leap of 27 places compared with the previous year.
+Among the 19 African nations assessed, it climbed from 13th to third.
+The jump reflected a vastly improved score on Clean Energy Investment and Climate Financing Parameter II.

-On Enabling Framework Parameter I, the country’s score increased and it jumped eight places to 23<sup>rd</sup>, owing to a somewhat improved tax environment and strengthened distributed energy framework.
+On Enabling Framework Parameter I, Senegal was placed 31st, down from 23rd the year before.
+The score was supported by clean energy policies, including a clean energy target and energy auctions.
+It was also boosted by the country’s framework for distributed energy, plus its partially unbundled and privatised power sector, but hampered by a lack of installed clean energy capacity.

-The country placed 57<sup>th</sup> on Clean Energy Investment and Climate Financing Parameter II, above only Cote d’Ivoire.
-Nevertheless, its score rose more than threefold to 0.07, reflecting a big increase in the volume of clean energy investment in 2015.
+On Parameter II the country was third globally in 2017, up from 57th last year.
+This transformation reflected the injection of $393m into wind and solar power generating infrastructure, compared with $26m of solar investment recorded the previous year.
+The presence of loan and grant programmes bolstered the score, as did the low average cost of debt.

-Senegal’s score on Parameter III improved and it climbed four places to 21<sup>st</sup>, thanks to an increase in the number of clean energy value chains and types of financial institution serving the sector.
+Senegal took 21st position on Low-Carbon Business & Clean Energy Value Chains Parameter III, unchanged from 2016.
+The variety of financial institutions active in the country’s clean energy sector was a positive factor.
+Set against this was the relatively low number of value chains and renewable energy service companies.

-On Greenhouse Gas Management Activities Parameter IV, the country sank eight places owing to a slight deterioration in its carbon-offsetting activities.
-It ranked 49<sup>th</sup> on this parameter in 2016.
+On Greenhouse Gas Management Activities Parameter IV, the country fell one place to 50th.
+The lack of a domestic climate change policy weakened its score, as did low levels of corporate awareness.
+Although it plans to reduce emissions in line with its Intended Nationally Determined Contribution, the scale of ambition is relatively modest.